Send the link below via email or IMCopy

 Edouard de Laboulaye

 The goal was to design the sculpture in time for the centennial of the Declaration of Independence in 1876.
-It was decided that the project would be a joint effort between France and U.S. The French people were responsible for the statue and its assembly and the Americans would build the pedestal on which the statue would stand.
+It was decided that the project would be a cooperative effort between France and U.S. The French people were responsible for the statue and its assembly and the Americans would build the pedestal on which the statue would stand.

 Who Built the Statue of Liberty?